sib-swiss/containers-snakemake-training/docs/course_material/4_optimising_snakemake.md

     <p align="center">
       <img src="../assets/images/all_samples_filegraph.png" width="50%"/>
     </p>
     You probably noticed that these two figures have an extra rule, `fastq_qc_sol4`.
-It is the rule implemented in the supplementary exercise below.
+It is implemented in a supplementary exercise using additional concepts that you can find [here](7_debugging_snakemake.md#using-an-output-directory-the-fastqc-example).

 ### Optimising resource usage in a workflow by multithreading